intel-retail/automated-self-checkout/docs_src/OVMS/pipelinerun.md

 ### Supporting different programming languages for OVMS grpc client
-We are supporting multiple programming language for OVMS grpc client.
+We are supporting multiple programming languages for OVMS grpc client.
 Currently we are supporting grpc-python and grpc-go.
-The scripts to start pipeline above would start grpc-python as default, you can see [supporting different language](./supportingDifferentLanguage.md)
+The scripts to start pipelines above would start grpc-python as default.
+[See more on supporting different language](./supportingDifferentLanguage.md)

 ### Supporting different models for OVMS grpc python client
 With OVMS grpc-python client, you can configure to use different model to run the inferencing pipeline.
-The scripts to start pipeline above would start grpc-python using `instance-segmentation-security-1040` model as default.
-Please see [supporting different models](./supportingDifferentModels.md)
+The scripts to start pipelines above would start grpc-python using `instance-segmentation-security-1040` model as default.
+[See more on supporting different model](./supportingDifferentModel.md)

 ### Status of Running a Pipeline